pmajka/poSSum/docs/source/pos_slice_volume.rst

 ----------------------------

 Another possibility of manipulation of the slices is extraction of the subregion from the whole slice.
-This may be achieved by using ``--extractionROI`` switch.
+This may be achieved by using ``--extract-roi`` switch.
 The switch accepts four integer parameters, the first two values denotes the origin of the extraction (in pixels) while the other two -- the size of the extracted region.
 E.g.::

-    pos_slice_vol.py -i filename.nii.gz --extractionROI 40 100 50 50
+    pos_slice_vol.py -i filename.nii.gz --extract-roi 40 100 50 50

 Will extract the square slice of 50x50 pixel that originates in pixel (40,100).